tstrotherIV/MyListing360/README.md

 • Vitual Tours can be Navigated by changing rooms via the clickable buttons with the Room Names printed in them.
 When a button is clicked the image in the viewer changes to the appropriate room.

 • A user can Logout (Have a great day!)

-**Cloning the Repo to have fun adding features**

-1. `git clone git@github.com:tstrotherIV/Site360.git`

-2. `cd` into the `site360` directory

-3. You will need to Create the Database folder and add the content stored on the Google Doc.
-   • In the site360 Root Directory `mkdir api` then `cd api`

-   • Create the file via `touch site360.json`

-   • Open the site360.json file and copy the data from the google drive doc: https://docs.google.com/document/d/1LBcrpU9r_wHGfENLMlDCNz2CPATvSSmZWoCiuljkBOg/edit?usp=sharing

-4. Start the App by running `npm start` in the site360 ROOT directory.

-5. Start the server with `json-server -p 5002 -w site360.json`

-## Happy exploring in Virtual Reality!

 ## Technologies Implmented in MyListing360